This article describes exciting weekend getaways from Los Angeles! Enjoy!

 If you are into saving, be creative with where you spend the night.
 You can camp or glamp.

-Keep a small cooler with drinks and snack on your trunk.
+Keep a small cooler with drinks and snacks on your trunk.

-Make sure your car has enough gas, the tire pressure is right and you are traveling a slight as possible.
+Make sure your car has enough gas, the tire pressure is right and you are traveling a slightly as possible.

 All of the places I have mentioned have free or low-cost attractions.
 Concentrate on those if you are on a budget.